Forever Young (Alphaville song): Background and video

 Gold calls the replacement "turn our golden faces into the sun" the worst lyric in the song.

 Not a native English speaker, Gold received pronunciation instruction from producer Colin Pearson.
-The band had decided that the word "dance" in the first line should be pronounced //dɑːns// in order for the song to sound British (specifically Southern English, the track uses the English pronunciation.
-Sometimes Gold would forget and sing the American pronunciation //dæns//.
+The band had decided that the word "dance" in the first line should be pronounced //dɑːns// in order for the song to sound British (specifically Southern English).
+Subsequently, the track uses the English pronunciation but sometimes Gold would forget this and sing the American pronunciation //dæns// instead.

 Originally released by Alphaville as a single in 1984, "Forever Young" was available in both its original mix and in a dance version, entitled the "Special Dance Mix".
 Over the years, the band has released several remixes and demo versions of the song.

 In the US, the song debuted on the Billboard Hot 100 at number 95 in the week of 23 March 1985, peaking at number 93 the following week, before dropping off the chart following a four-week run; it also peaked at number 32 on the Hot Dance/Disco Club Play chart on 30 March.
 When re-released in 1988, the song was more successful in the US, peaking at number 65 on the Billboard Hot 100 in a total run of 14 weeks.